softspiders/clean-architecture-counter-starters/README.md

 UNDER DEVELOPMENT

-# Hierarchy of these starters
+# Hierarchy of the starters

 As usual the hierarchy in SoftSpiders is based on the [*feature tag*](https://github.com/softspiders/softspiders/blob/master/SoftSpiderTags.md) *sets*: